dankwen/JavaScript_MusicCollection/README.md

 A student JavaScript assignment focused on use of Local Storage, Class inheritance, import/export of functions, and refactoring AI Agent code.
-Assignment prompt
+Assignment prompt follows.

 Assignment prompt: